 Stress can hinder the growth of hair due to certain imbalances in the body.2 Bhringraj oil, due to its cooling effect, can bring down stress and help maintain your hair.
 It improves the blood circulation from the roots, thereby activating the hair follicles and keeping hair strong.

-This can also help treat thinning hair, which can eventually
+This can also help treat thinning hair, which can eventually lead to baldness.
+This condition is termed androgenetic alopecia, which is common among men and women.3

 How to use: